shaozikang/FoxOS/README.md

 # FoxOS
-This is a OS project from FoxAI lab.
+This is an OS project from FoxAI lab.